Complex Dynamics of a Model of Sheared Nematogenic Fluids: Summary and Discussion

 In conclusion we have numerically analysed the fully non-linear hydrodynamic equations of a sheared nematic fluid under shear stress and strain rate controlled situations incorporating spatial heterogeneity in the gradient direction.
 We find that the director fluctuations in the unstable region of the flow curve for both controlling protocols show signatures of spatiotemporally chaotic behavior.
-A detailed analysis of the statistical properties of the fluctuating data train shows striking resemblance with those observed in elastic turbulence phenomena in sheared polymer solutions.
-Though several approximations have been used in this study (\textit{e.g} Stokes limit, incompressibility condition, spatial variation only in the gradient direction \textit{etc.}) this resemblance is exciting and it paves the way of extending theoretical work carried out in the field of liquid-crystals to analyse experimental data on elastic turbulence.
-In future, we hope to carry out numerical investigations on a more realistic model considering spatial heterogeneities also in the vorticity direction.
-We hope that such a study will capture the interfacial gradient banding instability seen in experiments.
-Further we wish to extend the model to study Navier-Stokes equation in two and three dimensions coupled with the equations for the order parameter.
-We hope that our work will spark interest among experimentalists to probe the connection between rheochaos in nematic fluid and elastic turbulence in polymers further.
+A detailed analysis of the statistical properties of the fluctuating data train shows resemblance with the behaviour observed in elastic turbulence phenomena in sheared polymer solutions.
+Though our simple model makes several approximations (\textit{e.g} Stokes limit, incompressibility condition, spatial variation only in the gradient direction \textit{etc.}), the similarity of our results with those of experiments is exciting and it paves the way of extending theoretical work along similar lines to analyse experimental data on driven complex fluids.
+We hope that our work will spark interest among experimentalists to probe further the connection between rheochaos and elastic turbulence.
+It would be interesting to carry out numerical investigations on a more realistic model considering spatial heterogeneities in both gradient and vorticity directions.
+We expect that such a study will capture the banding instability~\cite{rev1,rev2,rev3} seen in experiments.

 We thank A. K. Sood and Ananyo Maitra for very useful discussions.
 R. M. acknowledges financial support from CSIR, India.
-C. D. G. acknowledges financial support from DST, India.
+C. D. acknowledges financial support from DST, India.
 B. C. acknowledges support from Durham University and IISc Bangalore for hospitality.